Shubh-Dev/Shubh-Dev/README.md

 ## A little more about me...

-- 🔭 I’m currently working on JavaScript..
+- 🔭 I’m currently working on Rails..
 - 🌱 I’m currently learning Web Development..
 - 👯 I’m looking to collaborate on any exciting project..
 - 🤔 I’m looking for help with JavaScript and Ruby..